CSCfi/csc-user-guide/docs/computing/modules.md

 ## Advanced topics

-In general, libraries built with one compiler need to be linked with applications using the same compiler.
-For example, you can not use the MPI Fortran90 module compiled with Intel compilers with *gfortran*, but you have to use a version compiled with *gfortran*.
+In general, applications and their dependencies should be compiled and linked using the same compiler.
+In some cases this is a strict requirement.
+For example, you can not use the MPI Fortran90 module compiled with Intel compilers with *gfortran*.
 Environment modules have several mechanisms that prevent the user from setting up a non-working environment.